ddhp/react-isomorphic-boilerplate/README.md

 3. [react-hot-loader](https://github.com/gaearon/react-hot-loader) - listen to events from dev server and update layout when built bundle has changed.

 then here is the tricky part, the 4th one makes server side hot reload work:

 4. [webpack-hot-server-middleware](https://github.com/60frames/webpack-hot-server-middleware) - this middleware takes both server and client webpack compiler, and **register built server bundle as middleware**.
 Then if any rebuild occurs, replace that middleware with the new one.

-webpack-hot-server-middleware has a very important convention, which is - **server bundle needs to be a function returns a middleware function** (see `/src/server/renderer.js`), so in `webpack.server.js`, you can see dev and prod build has different entry (renderer.js and index.js), and in `/src/server/index.js`, you will see how server runs on different environment.
+webpack-hot-server-middleware has a very important convention - **server bundle needs to be a function returns a middleware function** (see `/src/server/renderer.js`), so in `webpack.server.js`, you can see dev and prod build has different entry (renderer.js and index.js), and in `/src/server/index.js`, you will see how server runs on different environment.